NAWCC Chapter 148

 Chapter 148 (Connecticut)

-Again, special thanks to all our officers and volunteers, without them we would not be able to hold our meetings.
-Special thanks to those members who lent a hand setting up before the meeting and cleaning up afterwards.
+Again, special thanks to all our officers and volunteers for helping set up and clean up, without them we would not be able to hold our meetings.

 Respectively